-By now, most people are aware of the "deep web”, but few are aware of what it really means.
+By now, most people are aware of the "deep web," but few are aware of what it means.
 For most people, it probably conjures images of the notorious "Silk Road" crackdowns from a few years ago.
 This is only one side of the deep web, however.

 The "Deep Web" (sometimes referred to as the "dark web") doesn't, in actuality, refer to anything particularly nefarious.
-The concept behind the deep web is actually pretty simple: it's the part of the internet that cannot be found via search engines.
+The concept behind the deep web is pretty simple: it's the part of the internet that cannot search engines cannot find.

-This includes content that may be locked behind paywalls, or that is password-protected.
+This includes content that paywalls block, or that is password-protected.
 It also applies to pages that do not have permanent URLs.
-Most people actually access parts of the deep web everyday without even thinking about it–the messages in your email account, private messages on Facebook, and many other routine internet actions are considered to be part of the deep web.
+Most people access parts of the deep web every day without even thinking about it: the messages in your email account, private messages on Facebook, and many other routine internet actions are considered to be part of the deep web.

 Why Do People Use the Deep Web?

-Many people choose to conduct their conversations via the deep web because it offers a better chance of a thread remaining untraced and unseen by prying eyes.
-Some search engines like DuckDuckGo actually have hidden servers that run on the deep web.
+Many people choose to conduct their conversations via the deep web because it offers a better chance of a thread remaining untraceable and unseen by prying eyes.
+Some search engines like DuckDuckGo have hidden servers that run on the deep web.

 To access the deep web, you need the right browser to navigate the extra security protocols.
-The next thing you need is a database of hidden sites–one of the most popular current options is Hidden Wiki.
+The next thing you need is a database of hidden sites, and one of the most popular current options is Hidden Wiki.

-We've examined what the deep web is, we've talked about how to access these sites, but we haven't yet touched the most important aspect of the conversation: finding the right deep web browser on your mobile device.
+We've examined what the deep web is, we've talked about how to access these sites, but we haven't yet touched the essential aspect of the conversation: finding the right deep web browser on your mobile device.

-A simple search through the play store reveals an incredible array of apps that all seem to promise the same thing: easy and safe access to the deep web.
-However, I've been largely disappointed by most of these apps, even some that I paid quite a bit of money for.
+A simple search through the App Store reveals an incredible array of apps that all seem to promise the same thing: easy and safe access to the deep web.
+I've mainly been disappointed by most of these apps, even some I paid quite a bit of money for.

-While there are lots of deep web iPhone browser options available, I've found that most of these are almost unbearably slow (that is, when they're effective at all).
-This isn't to claim that Tor is somehow as fast as regular web browsing, but it is certainly at the top of the heap when it comes to the browsers currently available for iPhone.
+While there are dozens of deep web iPhone browser options available, I've found that most of these are unbearably slow (that is, when they're effective at all).
+This isn't to claim that Tor is somehow as fast as regular web browsing, but it is undoubtedly at the top of the heap when it comes to the browsers currently available for iPhone.

-Multimedia often bypass Tor and compromise your privacy; video files and video streams are blocked by default and are not supported by Onion Browser.
+One important thing to remember when using Tor is that multimedia (i.e., videos) often bypasses it and that can compromise your privacy; video files and video streams are blocked by default and are not supported by Onion Browser.

 Onion Browser might not work when inside countries or using ISPs that actively block Tor.
 If the app does not connect, try using bridges or visit the Help/Support page to see what you can do.
 Onion Browser does not carry any guarantee of successful use.

-If it's been awhile since you've used Tor, you'll likely be very happy with some of the changes they've instituted, including a better path selection tool.
+If it's been a while since you've used Tor, you'll likely be thrilled with some of the changes they've instituted, including a better path selection tool.
 They still offer the same secure, anonymous web browsing that they did before, with improved functionality.

 As with all similar services, we advise you to use Tor on your iPhone at your own risk.
-Several regions and countries have found ways to actively block the use of apps like Tor–in some cases, your VPN can get you around this issue, but you should never keep or access highly sensitive information via a mobile device anyhow.
+Several regions and countries have found ways to block the use of apps like Tor actively.
+In some cases, your VPN can get you around this issue, but you should never keep or access highly sensitive information via a mobile device anyhow.

-For anybody who needs to access deep web information, but still takes their security very seriously needs both Tor and an effective VPN.
-We wish you the best of luck finding what you need on the deep web, or simply keeping your personal information and communications hidden from prying eyes.
+For anybody who needs to access deep web information but still takes their security very seriously needs both Tor and an effective VPN.
+We wish you the best of luck finding what you need on the deep web or merely keeping your personal information and communications hidden from prying eyes.

 We love to interact with our readers - let us know if you have any comments or questions about using Tor on iPhone.
 Happy surfing!